Crewe Works 180 Exhibition

 Crewe Works:

-• Drive a train
+• Driving a train

 How did Crewe Works affect people’s lives?

-• Discover Crewe’s record holders and award-winning locomotives
+• Crewe’s record holders and award-winning locomotives

 How did Crewe Works affect the development of Crewe?

-• Have dinner in a railway cottage
+• Visit a 1930s railway cottage

-• Go to school in Victorian Crewe
+• Attend school in Victorian Crewe

 Looking to the future: